Dr. Tom DeLoughry is the author of The Friendship Trilogy.

 His interest in the connection between the mind, body and Spirit is evidenced by his career in which he served as:

-- Director of wellness and disease management at Independent Health, a large managed care organization
+- Corporate Director of Health Management Services at Independent Health, a large managed care organization

-- Assistant Director of Continuing Medical Education and Assistant Research Professor in the Department of Family Medicine, State University of NY at Buffalo
+- Assistant Professor in the Department of Family Medicine, School of Medicine, State University of NY at Buffalo

 - Director of the Center of Renewal, a Franciscan retreat center at Stella Niagara, NY